lea-vrt/calcium_imaging_Analysis/README.md

-Commit test
 # Calcium Imaging Analysis Pipeline (Healthy vs SMA)

+The aim of this project is to propose a tool capable of performing automated feature extraction and machine-learning based classification of motor neuron calcium imaging data to accurately distinguish between healthy and pathological behavior.
-This repository provides a **complete end-to-end pipeline** for analyzing 2-photon calcium imaging data with [Suite2p](https://github.com/MouseLand/suite2p).
+This repository provides a **complete end-to-end pipeline** for analyzing 2-photon calcium imaging data, with features based on [Suite2p](https://github.com/MouseLand/suite2p).
 It includes:

 - ROI extraction & spike inference (Suite2p)
+- ROI correlation network
 - Neuropil correction & ΔF/F computation
 - Spike/burst detection and feature extraction
 - Recording-level feature aggregation
 - Machine learning classification (Healthy vs SMA)

-> Current dataset: ~8 recordings (results are exploratory, not final biomarkers).
-The pipeline is modular and scalable → adding more recordings is straightforward.
+The pipeline is still currently underdevelopment and aims to be modular and scalable → adding more recordings is straightforward.
+It is important to note that so far, the database is only built from ~8 video recordings and will be enhanced in near future for better accuracy and less overfitting.

 ---